oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/dynamic_load_policy.rst

 Selection Algorithm
 -------------------

-The selection algorithm for ``dynamic_load_policy`` always returns the same specific resource from its set of resources.
-The index of the resource is set during construction or deferrred initialiazation.
+The selection algorithm for ``dynamic_load_policy`` chooses the resource that has the fewest number of unfinished offloads.
+The number of unfinished offloads is the difference between the number of reported task submissions and then number of reported task completions.
+This value is tracked for each available resource.

 Simplified, expository implementaton of the selection algorithm: